AndreDalwin/Whisper2Summarize/README.md

 Whisper's model weights are released under the MIT License.
 See [LICENSE](https://github.com/openai/whisper/blob/main/LICENSE) for further details.

 Feel free to fork this to experiment this yourself.
 I actually made this for my girlfriend since her class recordings are really long.

+## Future Plans
+- Implement a "Translate" feature to translate transcripts to a different language
+- Implement an option to change OpenAI model (gpt-3.5-turbo, text-davinci-003, gpt-4)
+- Print out possible errors in the GUI terminal when something bad happens